opentext-idol/idol-containers-toolkit/helm/idol-nifi/README.md

     - "/flows/flow2.json"
 ```

+## Providing additional NiFi extension files

+Startup scripts matching the pattern `/opt/nifi/nifi-current/prestart_scripts/*.sh` will be run during pod startup, a directory containing any scripts to be run should be mounted to
+`/opt/nifi/nifi-current/prestart_scripts/`.
+Additional NiFi Archive (NAR) extension files can be provided by utilizing a prestart script that loads the required extension files into the `/opt/nifi/nifi-current/extensions` directory.
+If a startup script is used to download extensions from an external source, `nifi.allowedStartupSeconds` may need to be increased to allow time for the files to be downloaded.
+Files in the `/opt/nifi/nifi-current/extensions` directory are persited in the `state-data` persistent volume, allowing for repeated downloads on pod restarts to be avoided.

 ## Scaling NiFi

 When `nifi.autoScaling.enabled` is set to `true`, some considerations must be made in order for the NiFi cluster to usefully scale.